bjcull/bjcull.github.com/_posts/2016-06-29-entity-framework-core-migrations-for-class-library-projects.md

 Be sure to subscribe to this github issue to keep up to date with the progress of this problem.
 [CLI Commands: support targeting .NET Core class library projects #5320](https://github.com/aspnet/EntityFramework/issues/5320#issuecomment-229415778)

+**UPDATE May 2017:** There are slight improvements to the workaround.
+I've written a much bigger post here: [Enable Entity Framework Core Migrations in Visual Studio 2017](http://benjii.me/2017/05/enable-entity-framework-core-migrations-visual-studio-2017/).

 ## The Workaround
 We need to pretend our class library is actually a .NET Core app.
 The trickery begins by updating our class library's project.json with the following updates: